Aspects of a Generalized Theory of Sparsity based Inference in Linear Inverse Problems: introduction

-The field of sparsity-based signal processing, and its sub-field of compressive sensing (CS), considers the problem of inverting \eqref{eq:linearproblem} under the assumption of sparsity constraint on $\mathbf{c}$.
-In this context, sparsity is defined as the number of the non-zero elements of the solution vector, and sometimes also referred to as the $\ell_0$ (pseudo)-norm of the vector.
+The field of sparsity-based signal processing, and its sub-field of compressive sensing (CS), considers the problem of inverting \eqref{eq:linearproblem} under the assumption of a sparsity constraint on $\mathbf{c}$, where sparsity refers to the $\ell_0$ (pseudo)-norm of the vector.
 Numerous algorithms for solving this subclass of linear inverse problems have been studied over the past two decades including greedy \cite{CoSamp}, convex optimization \cite{l1ls}, and iterative thresholding \cite{ISTA}.
-The success of an algorithm in finding such a sparse solution is related to properties of the effective sensing matrix such as the restricted isometry property \cite{candes-tao-rip} or null space property \cite{IRLS, CohenDahmenDevore09}.
+The success of an algorithm in finding such a sparse solution is guaranteed only when properties of the effective sensing matrix are satisfied, such as the restricted isometry property \cite{candes-tao-rip} or null space property \cite{IRLS, CohenDahmenDevore09}.

-Recently, a new class of algorithms and network structures for solving linear inverse problems based on Compound Gaussian (CG) induced regularizers has been introduced \cite{CG-LS-Net, CG-DR-Net, HB-MAP} that have demonstrated significant improvement over state-of-the-art algorithms in tomographic imaging and CS and which, using statistical arguments, were shown to reduce to $\ell_1$-based linear inverse problems under limiting conditions.
-Furthermore, a statistical learning theory for CG-based neural networks that theoretically confirms the numerical experimental results obtained in tomographic imaging and CS applications has also been developed \cite{CG-IT1}.
+A new class of algorithms and network structures for solving linear inverse problems based on Compound Gaussian (CG) induced regularizers\cite{CG-LS-Net, CG-DR-Net, HB-MAP}, which reduce to $\ell_1$-based algorithms under limiting conditions, have shown improvement over state-of-the-art algorithms when applied to tomographic imaging and CS problems.
+Furthermore, a statistical learning theory for CG-based neural networks that theoretically confirms the numerical results obtained in tomographic imaging and CS applications has also been developed \cite{CG-IT1}.

-Nevertheless, there is currently a lack of mathematical theory that gives a quantitative understanding of basic questions underlying CG inference such as the precise nature of the generalization with respect to (w.r.t.) traditional sparsity based inference, convergence rates of CG algorithms etc.
+Nevertheless, there is currently a lack of mathematical theory that gives a quantitative understanding of basic questions underlying CG inference, such as the precise nature of the generalization with respect to (w.r.t.) traditional sparsity based inference, convergence rates of CG algorithms etc.